 BLOCK ONE: 9:30 – 10:30

-1. The Art of Voice: How to Make Your Writing Come to Life.
+1. Tips on How to Write Like the Pros (Stanley).
 This session focuses on how to craft prose and sentences that pop off the page.

 LUNCH ON YOUR OWN: 11:50 – 1:15

 Lunch is on your own during these 85 minutes.

 1. “Writers Got Talent”—a Page 1 Critique Fest (Grand Ballroom).
 This is a chance to get your first page read (anonymously — no bylines given) with attending agents commenting on what was liked or not liked about the submission.

 2. Nonfiction Intense: Book Proposal Tips (Stanley).
 If you are trying to create an awesome nonfiction book proposal, this presentation is for you.

 3. Picture Book Intensive: Advice on Selling Your Children’s Book (Northrup).
 In this session, we’ll discuss questions to consider before sending a picture book manuscript out in the world.